1. What is Oracle and what are its different editions?

 SPs may or may not return a value and can return multiple values as well.
-Function will always return only single value.
+The function will always return only a single value.

 SPs can include DML statements like insert, update & delete.
 We cannot use DML statements in a function.

 SPs can call functions.
-Functions cannot call stored procedures. (weblogic server video tutorial)
+Functions cannot call stored procedures.
+(E learning portal)

 SPs support exception handling using Try/Catch block.
-Functions does not support Try/Catch block.
+Functions do not support Try/Catch block.